jankotek/mapdb-hz-offheap/README.md

     }
 ```

-It tested Hazelcast 3.2 on 64bit Kubuntu 14.04 with JVM 64bit Oracle JVM 1.7.0_51 with 32GB RAM.
+It tested Hazelcast 3.2 on 64bit Kubuntu 14.04 with J64bit Oracle JVM 1.7.0_51 with 32GB RAM.

 Unpatched Hazelcast ran with 25GB heap: `-Xmx25G`.
 After 30 minutes it ran out of free heap and freezed with GC consuming 100% CPU.